Szpytma/TinDog/README.md

-# TinDog
+TinDog website:
-Simple single web website created only by HTML and CSS
+To visit a website please go to: